GolfWang: Optimizing the add-to-cart process

 User Interviews

-To identify obstacles preventing purchase completion on Golf Wang's website, I interviewed four participants and observed their shopping patterns.
+I interviewed four participants and observed their shopping patterns.
 By tracking where they paused or dropped off during their journey, I pinpointed the key features users required to feel confident adding items to their cart and finishing the checkout process.

-"The browsing experience is really slow.
-I shouldn't have to open each product just to check if it comes in blue or what the price is."
+"I shouldn't have to open each product just to check if a style is available or what the price is."

 My ideation phase began with empathizing with the users’ needs through this HMW statement: